kalimatas/kalimatas.github.com/_posts/2020-02-04-variance-in-type-systems.md

 ---

-Whenever I hear "covariant return type", I have to pause and engage my System 2 [^1] thoroughly in order to understand what I have just heard.
+Whenever I hear "covariant return type", I have to pause and engage my [System 2][system-2] thoroughly in order to understand what I have just heard.
 And even then, I cannot bet I will answer properly what it means.
-So this serves as a memo for me of the concept of variance [^2] in programming.
+So this serves as a memo for me of the concept of [variance][cov-and-contra] in programming.

-The notion of variance is related to the topic of subtyping [^3] in programming language theory.
+The notion of variance is related to the topic of [subtyping][subtyping] in programming language theory.
 It deals with rules of what is allowed or not with regards to function arguments and return types.